|

 to the ring settings for a given daily key.

-In the same vein, the turnover positions of wheels I and III are swapped as
+In the same vein, the turnover positions of rotors I and III were assumed to

-result of a misidentification by BP, rather than a physical swapping of
+be swapped as result of a misidentification by BP, rather than a physical

 BP was aware of both differences, at least by 1944,